-If you’re a parent, you’re probably very familiar with your own signs of sleep deprivation.
+You may be very familiar with some of your own signs of sleep deprivation.
 Besides the really obvious stuff--feeling tired or drowsy--you may also show the following signs (Dement and Vaughan 1999):

 In addition, you may become more emotional in response to disturbing images or events (Yoo et al 2007).

 But what about your children?
 Like you, they show behavioral changes when they are sleep-deprived.
 But the signs of sleep deprivation can be harder to recognize.
-Babies can’t articulate their feelings, and older kids are notoriously poor judges of their own sleepiness.
-To make things even harder, kids may respond to sleep deprivation in ways that are very different from adults.
+Babies can’t articulate their feelings, and, as I note below, some signs in older children may look deceptively like symptoms of hyperactivity attention deficit disorder.

 Here I provide a guide to identifying signs of sleep deprivation for the whole family.
 Because adult signs are often the easiest to recognize, I start with an overview of adult signs of sleep deprivation.
 Then I cover babies and older kids.